Our On-Campus Partners

 Division of Athletics and Recreation, Special Projects and Programs

 The University of Massachusetts Boston fields 18 varsity teams: nine for men and nine for women.
 The Office of Community Relations provides services to enhance the student experience at UMass Boston and promote the university's engagement beyond campus.
 To promote our student athletes, we offer special community nights at some of the sporting events.
-This past season we had two tailgate parties that provided refreshments, T-shirts, and prizes to more than 300 of our valued constituents.
-We look forward to offering them again during the 2012-2013 season.
 If you have an idea for a partnership or would like to bring a group on campus to watch some of the games, please let us know.
 Call 617.287.5310 and we can help you book your group.

 Families can gain access to the university's pool, gymnasium, and ice rink if they sign up for a community membership.
 The form is available online.